 My Tennis and Tai Chi Experience

 As hard as it is for me to believe, I've been playing tennis for over 40 years.
 I started before entering high school

 and continued through much of college.
 After a short break away from the sport I picked it up again and haven't

 looked back.
-I have gone through many instructional class levels as a student of many good teachers and I have taught both children and adults.
-I continue to play as often as possible.
+I have attended many instructional class levels as a student of many good teaching pros.
+I continue to play, coach and teach in the Carolina Beach area.
+Please see Lee Atwater Tennis.

 In addition to tennis, I have practiced the art of Tai Chi for more than twenty years and have taught hundreds of